Jozefwl/Jozefwl/README.md

 ● I've been tinkering with servers for about two years now.
 I've also been making HUDs and various tiny programs in Expression 2.

 ● I'm currently studying @ [Unicorn University](https://unicornuniversity.net/)

-● You can contact me by submitting a form [on my webpage](https://waldhauser.sk/contact) in the 'contact' section.
 <!---
 Jozefwl/Jozefwl is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.